 In the days that followed, leaders said they spent more than $120 million on improvements to the stormwater system.
 However, they said, one can never predict where the rain will fall.

 Houston is no stranger to flooding.
-In the past five years, there have been several major floods, including Halloween 2015, Tax Day 2016, Memorial Day 2016 and, most recently, the flooding caused by Hurricane Harvey last year.
+In recent years, there have been several major floods, including Halloween 2015, Tax Day 2016, Memorial Day 2016 and, most recently, the flooding caused by Hurricane Harvey.